jdchheta01/Twitter-Timeline/README.md

 3. download followers
 - there will be download button to download all followers of any user can be serach screen_name(ex.@handler).
-- download the followers in csv file.
+- download the followers in csv and PDF file.